-Abstract: This article examines the interpretations of Islam and its effects on interreligious and intercultural relationships.
-It focuses on the interpretation of the terms "al-Islām" and "al-dīn" in the Quran and how these terms are understood in the context of al-Manār.
-The research method used is a qualitative approach through a comparative analysis of verses in the Quran and their interpretation in the al-Manār commentary.
-The findings show that the interpretation of the words "al-dīn" and "al-islām" in the al-Manār commentary differs from other tafsir works and emphasizes the importance of internal reflection and improvement for the Muslim community.
-The study highlights the complexity of Islam and its various interpretations, and how it can affect relationships and attitudes towards different religious and cultural groups.
-The study provides a unique contribution to the field of Islamic studies by exploring the interpretation of key words in the Quran and its impact on inter-religious and intercultural relationships.
+Abstract: This article examines the interpretations of "al-Islām" and its effects on inter-religious and intercultural relationships.
+It focuses on al-Manar's interpretation of the terms "al-Islām" in the Qur'an Ali Imran 19 and 85.
+The research method used is a qualitative content analysis and contextual approach to al-Qur'an interpretation.
+The findings show that interpreting "al-islām" in the al-Manār commentary differs from other tafsir works and emphasizes the importance of internal reflection and improvement for the Muslim community.
+The study highlights the complexity of Islam and its various interpretations and how it can affect relationships and attitudes towards different religious and cultural groups.
+The study provides a unique contribution to Islamic studies by exploring the interpretation of keywords in the Quran and its impact on inter-religious and intercultural relationships.

-Keywords: al-manār, al-islām, Interreligious and intercultural relationships Qur'an interpretation
+Keywords: al-Manār; al-Islām; Interreligious; intercultural relationships Qur'an interpretation